Is Durban Safe? 6 Areas to Avoid in This South African City

 It’s simply about understanding the rules and looking out for yourself that bit more than you would in stereotypically safe places like Mexico or Thailand.

-As long as you’re safe and sensible, you’re going to have a fantastic time and Durban is the perfect destination for solo travelers.
+As long as you’re safe and sensible, you’re going to have a fantastic time.
+Durban is the perfect destination for solo travelers.

 Solo Travelers Safety Guide:

-Durban can be a safe destination for solo female travelers, but it’s important to take some precautions to ensure your safety.
+Durban can be a safe destination for solo female travelers, but taking some precautions is important to ensure your safety.
 Here are some safety tips for solo female travelers in Durban:

-- Stay in well-lit and populated areas: When traveling alone, it is important to stay in well-lit and populated areas.
+- Stay in well-lit and populated areas: When traveling alone, staying in well-lit and populated areas is crucial.
 This will help to reduce the risk of becoming a target for crime.

 - Avoid walking alone at night: It is best to avoid walking alone at night, especially in unfamiliar areas.
-If you must walk alone, make sure to stay in well-lit and populated areas.
+If you must walk alone, stay in well-lit and populated areas.

 - Be aware of your surroundings: Always be aware of your surroundings and trust your instincts.
-If something doesn’t feel right, it is best to leave the area.
+Leaving the area is best if something doesn’t feel right.

-- Don’t carry large amounts of cash: Carrying large amounts of cash can make you a target for crime.
+- Don’t carry large amounts of cash: Carrying large amounts can make you a target for crime.
 It is best to use a credit or debit card when possible.

 - Don’t display expensive items: Avoid displaying expensive items such as jewelry or electronics.
 This can make you a target for crime.

 - Don’t accept rides from strangers: It is best to avoid accepting rides from strangers.
-If you must accept a ride, make sure to get the driver’s name and contact information.
+If you must accept a ride, get the driver’s name and contact information.

-- Don’t leave your drink unattended: It is important to never leave your drink unattended.
+- Please don’t leave your drink unattended: It is important never to leave your drink unattended.
 This can leave you vulnerable to being drugged.

 - Don’t give out personal information: Avoid giving out personal information such as your address or phone number to strangers.